lee2sman/nosebook/_posts/2024-11-25-quilt-poems.md

 [Example book output as text on GitHub](https://github.com/lee2sman/generative-quilt-poems/blob/main/dev/bw-quilts-output-test3.txt)

-### And mini afterword on AI
+### Mini afterword on AI

-I thought about some ideas that might use ChatGPT and I'm not completely against the idea but I'm not particularly a personal fan of LLM-generated texts.
+I thought about some ideas that might use ChatGPT and I'm not completely against the idea but I'm not particularly a personal fan of LLM-generated texts and images.
 I don't find much inspiration in it.
 And I think more importantly, I don't think it's "fun" to work that way using a text prompt to create my creative work.
 The process of writing code, testing, shaping what's created, refining, and problem-solving until I get to a satisfying finished creative work, artwork, experimental computational poetry, and otherwise, feels more compelling when I'm steering the ship more concretely myself.
 And it feels more like my own work that I can recognize as well.